aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words.Markup/structureddocumenttagrangestart/lockContentControl/_index.md

 ## StructuredDocumentTagRangeStart.lockContentControl property

-When set to ``True``, this property will prohibit a user from deleting this structured document tag.
+When set to ``true``, this property will prohibit a user from deleting this structured document tag.